neural-data-science/NESC_3505/syllabus.md

 The course Teams site is where you should direct all your questions (after making your own attempts to research and solve your problem).
 This can include posting questions in the messaging forums, or joining live class times to ask questions.
 Please do not email the teaching team with questions about the class — use the Teams site.
 Do feel free to email the instructor if you have personal topics that you need to discuss privately.

 # Course Materials
 All necessary materials will be provided online, through the course Teams site. **You must have access to a computer** running a recent version of the Mac, Windows, Chrome, or Linux operating systems.
+It may be possible to complete this course, including programming assignments, using an iPad, but this has not been verified.
+It is not a good idea to expect to be able to complete the course using only a mobile device (phone or tablet).

-It is not possible to complete the course using only a mobile device (phone, tablet/iPad). **You must also have access to internet service** of sufficient quality to stream videos and maintain a live connection to remote servers.
+**You must also have access to internet service** of sufficient quality to stream videos and maintain a live connection to remote servers.
 Provisions will be made if students cannot participate in live audio/video sessions due to internet constraints; please contact the instructor to discuss if this is an issue for you.

 Beyond these basic requirements, this course emphasizes (and will teach you about) openly accessible resources including the software that runs the course, open access to the course materials, and the use of external resources that are available for free.
 No textbook is required.
 This course will rely on *Open Educational Resources* — materials that are freely accessible and openly licensed — including online tutorials, videos, and books.
 A wide variety of educational materials (free and paid) for data science are available, and this course teaches an approach to lifelong learning and exploration by which you will be able to find and critically evaluate the information necessary to perform desired tasks.